Luv-crypto/Wine_quality/README.md

 Author: Love Fadia

-The code above predicts the Insurace prices for the patients based on the features given in the Dataset The project is organized as follows
+The code above predicts the quality of wine based on the features given in the Dataset The project is organized as follows

  1) Data vIsualization and cleaning
  2) Train-test split